Environmental Innovations Initiative

 Basic Page Sidebar Menu Penn Provost

-The Initiative will bring together researchers, scholars, and students to develop new ideas and innovative solutions for our global environment.
+We are undeniably at a pivotal moment in history.
+As we emerge from the social and economic devastation of the pandemic, there is a triple imperative to fix the systems that are causing the climate and biodiversity crises as well as institutionalized inequalities.
+The Environmental Innovations Initiative will bring together researchers, scholars, and students to develop new ideas and innovative solutions for our global environment.
 It is designed to maximize Penn’s distinctive interdisciplinary strengths, building collaborations across disciplines and creating a catalyst to spur new areas of inquiry across such areas as climate change, sustainability, and environmental equity, among others.

 The Initiative is charged to: